-Since night guards are normally made from a hard, durable, heat-cured plastic, it is understandable that patients will have questions.
+Since night guards are usually made from a hard, durable, heat-cured plastic, it is understandable that patients will have questions.
 These night guards can also be made in regular and softer acrylic-based materials to increase patient comfort and compliance.

-According to the American Dental Association, BPA is not a primary ingredient in any modern dental materials.
+According to the American Dental Association, BPA is not a primary ingredient in modern dental materials.
 However, it may be present in residual amounts in some dental sealants and composites but is not found in any materials used to make night guards.
-All night guards and sports guards made at DDS Lab are BPA free.
+All night guards and sports guards made at DDS Lab are BPA-free.

 Hard Night Guards - Methyl Methacrylate

-More recently, methyl methacrylate has been used in making plexiglass, bathroom fixtures, and for creating medical cement for bone replacements.
-The main difference is that these items are properly cured whereas methyl methacrylate was applied to nails as a liquid.
-The acrylic appliances produced by dental laboratories are properly cured so patients are not at risk of exposure.
+More recently, methyl methacrylate has been used to make plexiglass, bathroom fixtures, and medical cement for bone replacements.
+The main difference is that these items are appropriately cured, whereas methyl methacrylate was applied to nails as a liquid.
+The acrylic appliances produced by dental laboratories are appropriately cured, so patients are not at risk of exposure.

 If you are concerned about the chemicals used in the production of night guards, your dental laboratory should be able to tell you precisely what is in any given material.

 Please be reminded that should you wish to discuss a case in more detail; our experienced technical team is here to assist you.